Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Outline of the main ideas

 where $c >0$ depends on $p$ only.
 In particular, for $p=2$ we have that

 \end{theorem}

-The impact of the above theorem is at least twofold: Firstly, we can access the Malliavin derivative by the spaces $\B^{\Phi_2}_p$ without using the derivative explicitly.
-This is parallel to the fact to use the classical definition of a Lipschitz function, say for $f:\R\to\R$, instead of working explicitly with differentiable functions.
-Secondly, the above theorem can be localized by modifying the definition to
+The impact of Theorem \ref{theorem:Phi_2_intro} (Theorem \ref{theorem:Phi_2}) is at least twofold: Firstly, we can access the Malliavin derivative by the spaces $\B^{\Phi_2}_p$ without using the derivative explicitly.
+Secondly, the above theorem can be localized by replacing $\| \xi \|_{\B_p^{\Phi_2}}^p$ with